 This might seem like a no-brainer.
 You need to know your business in and out.
 This means also means that you have to crunch the numbers to know how much it will take to push it into lift-off.
 You know the adage, ‘if you fail to plan you plan to fail?’
 Lenders see this as one of the crucial factors when it comes to deciding on whether to fund you or not.

-, SME businesses in Australia have the potential of generating $150 billion a year.
+According to Dynamic business, SME businesses in Australia have the potential of generating $150 billion a year.
 However, only $77 billion is lent to SMEs in Australia which means only half the market is successful at accessing capital each year.

 Whether you are a novice to the game or a seasoned business person, any lender will want to see a business plan from you that shows them that they are investing in a business that has a clear vision and realistic view of how they are going to achieve this vision.
 Your executive summary of the business plan can either hook or sink your chances of getting your loan approved.

 - Keep a top of the paperwork

 Keeping your documents in order can be one of the least exciting things of running a business, but in order to get your financing up to scratch, you will have to keep a tight leash on your paper trail.
 This means you have to keep an ordered and transparent state of affairs when it comes to your businesses finances.
 This will help lenders quickly spot where your business is, whether it will be able to generate enough money to pay back the loan, and where the future of your business is headed.

 It will also convince them that they are not investing in a shoddy fly by night business that can be a huge risk to their pockets.
 Having your documents in order will ensure that the application process is a smooth one when it comes to approving the business loan.
 What you need to ensure is that: